-- 1. Call the Clerk's Office or the County Board of Elections to get their proper precinct code and ballot style. - 2.
-If you are working in a Precinct or Consolidated Location and the voter's address isn't in your precinct(s), guide the voter to the correct Polling Location.
-In a Voting Center, this will not be an issue as a Voting Center allows for any voter to cast their ballot in that Polling Location
+- 1. Call the Clerk's Office or the County Board of Elections to get their proper precinct code and ballot-style. - 2.
+If you are working in a Precinct or Consolidated Location and the voter's address is not in your precinct(s), guide the voter to the correct Polling location.
+In a Voting Center, this will not be an issue as a Voting Center allows for any voter to cast their ballot in that Polling location - Before the Voter can cast a ballot, you must have the voter complete: - a.
+A New Voter Card (SEE PAGE 32);

-- 3. Before the Voter can cast a ballot, you must have the voter complete: - a.
-A New Voter Card (SEE PAGE 36) - b.
-NEW--- The Election Officer will follow the E-Poll Book Instructions to allow the Voter to sign in on the E-Poll Book as a Supplemental (SEE PAGES 39- - c.
-And the Oath of Voter Form (SEE PAGE 38).
+- b.
+An Oath of Voter Form (SEE BELOW); and - c.
+NEW -- The Election Officer will follow the E-poll Book Instructions to allow the voter to sign in on the E-poll Book as a Supplemental (SEE E-poll Book Training Guide for instructions) - 4.
+ONLY after they have completed all three steps, should you give them their proper ballot.